- Real Estate

 Looking for late-night Mexican food?
 Abelardo’s Mexican Fresh has extended service into the wee hours of the morning.
 If you’re out late Thursday through Saturday nights, it’s open until 3 a.m. for both dine-in and drive-thru.
 The restaurant opened at 1200 S. Minnesota Ave. in late March.
 It’s in the process of getting an alcohol license, so customers soon will be able to enjoy a beer with their burrito.

-On the Hook, a regional food truck, will be back in Sioux Falls on Friday.
+On the Hook Fish and Chips, a regional food truck, will be back in Sioux Falls on Friday.
 The truck will serve fish and chips from 11 a.m. to 7 p.m. in the parking lot of Sun ‘N Fun Specialty Sports at 1605 W. 41st St. It’s On the Hook’s third visit this year.

 Swamp Daddy’s Cajun Kitchen is serving a buffet Friday as part of a lunch-and-learn with Ruthie Foster, the first singer who will perform that night across the street at Levitt at the Falls.
 Foster, a Grammy-nominated artist, will talk about gospel and blues music and take questions.
 The event, sponsored by Levitt and Establishing Sustainable Connections, starts at noon.
 Grab food at the restaurant in the Jones421 Building on Phillips Avenue north of Sixth Street, and head out to the courtyard, where Foster will speak at 12:30 p.m.
 Tickets are $12.